Lincoln12w/caffe-twns/README.md

 ## Build

 Dependencies are identical with the master branch of Caffe.
 Check out [project site](http://caffe.berkeleyvision.org) for detailed instructions.

+Just replace the corresponding codes in caffe, and compile.

 NOTE:
 1. Some layers may only have GPU implementation.
 Thus, CUDA support and GPU devices are required.